Search This Blog

 Within the actual warrant, it has been dated as 26th August 1916 (within the seventh year of the reign of King George V).

-George was released from being a Prisoner of War in 1918 and returned to the United Kingdom.
+Alexander was released from being a Prisoner of War in 1918 and returned to the United Kingdom.
 A printed letter from the King dated 1918 was sent to him 'welcoming him on his release'.
 The envelope and letter are pictured below:

 Transfers followed to Head Office (1921), Randalstown (1921) and Royal Avenue (1923).
-Whilst based in Royal Avenue branch, George studied for his Institute of Bankers in Ireland examinations.
+Whilst based in Royal Avenue branch, Alexander studied for his Institute of Bankers in Ireland examinations.
 On 15th June 1926, Edwin D Hill (director and author of the Northern Banking Company Centenary Volume 1824 to 1924) wrote a hand written letter to George giving unofficial notice of his examination result.

-During 1930 George applied to join the Irish Bank Officials' Association (IBOA) Medical Benefits Fund and was accepted in a letter dated 9th December 1930.
+During 1930 Alexander applied to join the Irish Bank Officials' Association (IBOA) Medical Benefits Fund and was accepted in a letter dated 9th December 1930.
 The letter was addressed to Alexander at Head Office.

 Later transfers were to Head Office (1930), Londonderry (1931), Head Office (1931) and Shaftesbury Square (1931).